Applications for fall 2020 are still being accepted,

 All applicants must submit a college transcript showing all academic work completed and in process.
 If you have attended multiple colleges, please send transcripts from all schools.
 Your college/s Records Office should submit transcript/s to: Rochester Institute of Technology, NTID Office of Admissions, 52 Lomb Memorial Drive, Rochester, NY 14623.
 Transcripts are acceptable if they are faxed, but must include a cover sheet that clearly shows that it came directly from the college.
 Transcripts can be faxed to 585-475-2696.

-If you have less than 30 college credits achieved at the time you submit your application for admissions, you must submit a final high school transcript and test results from the SAT or ACT.
-(Please note that if you are age 25 or older the SAT/ACT requirement is waived.)
+If you have less than 30 college credits achieved at the time you submit your application for admissions, you must submit a final high school transcript.
+Starting in Fall 2021 and beyond, RIT is a “Test Optional” school; you can choose whether to report scores for admission to any of our nine colleges.
 Information can be submitted to: Rochester Institute of Technology, NTID Office of Admissions, 52 Lomb Memorial Drive, Rochester, NY 14623.
 Transcripts are acceptable if they are faxed, but must include a cover sheet that clearly shows that it came directly from the college.
 Transcripts can be faxed to 585-475-2696.

 If you are applying for a bachelor-level degree program in the School of Art, School for American Crafts or the School of Design, a portfolio is required.